aws-samples/amazon-location-samples/create-custom-map-style/README.md

     $ amplify init

     Note: It is recommended to run this command from the root of your app directory ?
+Enter a name for the project createcustommapstyle ?
+Enter a name for the environment dev
-Choose your default editor: Visual Studio Code (or whatever editor you prefer) ?
-Choose the type of app that you're building javascript Please tell us about your project
+    ?
+Choose your default editor: Visual Studio Code # (or whatever editor you prefer) ?
+Choose the type of app that you\'re building javascript Please tell us about your project
     ?
 What javascript framework are you using react
     ?
 Source Directory Path:  src